 Superia 400 [roll #4]Friday 26th January 2018

-I just thought I'd mention that seeing as Superia 400 is negative film and my last roll - Velvia 100 - is slide film (and some of my exposures didn't come out so well).
+I just thought I'd mention that seeing as Superia 400 is negative film and my last roll - Velvia 100 - was slide film (and some of my exposures didn't come out so well).
 I also just finished a roll of Velvia 50 (also slide film), which will be my next post.

 The following photos are copyright me.
 I do not give permission to save them or use them elsewhere.